Same Day Shipping Satisfaction Guarantee Free UPS 2nd Day Air on orders over $150

 • Gently rock the vial until all the powder is dissolved.

-• Please do not shake it hard, as peptides are fragile and may break down.
+• Please do not shake it vigorously, as peptides are fragile and may degrade.

-• If the powder takes time, let it sit for a few minutes and swirl again.
+• If the powder takes time to settle, let it sit for a few minutes and swirl again.

 Step 6: Store the Reconstituted Peptide